Kurento/kurento/source/dev/testing.rst

 - WebRTC.
 Real-time media in the web is one of the core Kurento capabilities, and therefore, a rich test suite to assess the use of WebRTC in Kurento has been implemented.
 Moreover, two special WebRTC features are also tested:

    - Datachannels.
 A WebRTC data channel allows to send custom data over an active connection to a peer.
 Tests using Chrome and Firefox has been implemented to check WebRTC datachannels.
    - ICE.
-In order to create media communication between peers avoiding NAT traversal problems, ICE (Interactive Connectivity Establishment) negotiation is used in WebRTC.
+In order to create media communication between peers avoiding :term:`NAT Traversal` problems, ICE (Interactive Connectivity Establishment) negotiation is used in WebRTC.
 Kurento ICE tests check this connectivity using different network setups (NATs, reflexive, bridge).

 - Recorder.
 Another important capability provided by Kurento is the media archiving.
 Recorder tests use ``RecorderEndpoint`` media element by ensuring that the recorded media is as expected.